Nowadays, you can see vitamin c everywhere, especially in the drug store. The article here is to better understand this product.

 - Zhengzhou Tuoyang

-Since 2012, the unit price of export has remained at around 3.6 U.S. dollars per kilogram for a long a period of time, resulting in a loss in the entire industry.
-In 2017, with the government strict control in environment pollution and other conditions, the price of Vitamin C increased a lot even more than USD10/kg.
+Since 2012, the unit price of export has remained at around 3.6 U.S. dollars per kilogram for a long period of time, resulting in a loss in the entire industry.
+In 2017, with the government strict control in environmental pollution and other conditions, the price of Vitamin C increased a lot even more than USD10/kg.

-From January to December of 2017, China exported 148,796 tons of vitamin c, increased of 13.4% compared with that in 2016.
-From January to December of 2017, the amount of China’s vitamin c exports was US$ 879,741,000, an increase of 104.1% than 2016.
+From January to December of 2017, China exported 148,796 tons of vitamin c, which increased by 13.4% compared with that in 2016.
+From January to December of 2017, the number of China’s exports was US$ 879,741,000, an increase of 104.1% than in 2016.